MadGAA-Lab/OSCE-Project-Stage2/docs/system-architecture.md

 ## Component: Per-Round Scoring Engine

-**LLM-as-judge evaluation** of each round after patient responds.
+**Criteria-based LLM evaluation** of each round after patient responds.

-**Implementation:** Uses OpenAI structured output API (`client.beta.chat.completions.parse`) with Pydantic `RoundEvaluation` model.
+**Implementation:** Uses OpenAI structured output API (`client.beta.chat.completions.parse`) with Pydantic models.
+Evaluates **one category at a time** for better LLM performance.

 **Retry Configuration:** Configurable max_retries (default: 5), retry_delay (default: 3s) with exponential backoff

-**Scores (0-10 each):**
-- **Empathy (0-10):** Emotional tone, acknowledgment of concerns, rapport-building
-  - 0-2: Cold, dismissive, no emotional connection
-  - 3-4: Neutral, minimal empathy
-  - 5-6: Some empathy, acknowledges concerns
-  - 7-8: Good empathy, validates emotions
-  - 9-10: Excellent empathy, deep emotional connection

-- **Persuasion (0-10):** Impact on patient receptiveness, argument quality, adaptation
-  - 0-2: No progress, patient more resistant
-  - 3-4: Minimal impact, patient unchanged
-  - 5-6: Some progress, patient slightly more receptive
-  - 7-8: Good progress, patient engaging positively
+**Evaluation Process (4 LLM calls per round):**
+1. **Empathy Criteria Evaluation** (10 criteria from CSV)
+   - Examples: Care about patient feelings, acknowledge concerns, explain with empathy, offer choices
+   - LLM judges each criterion as "met", "not_met", or "not_relevant"
+   - Provides evidence from doctor's message for each judgment

+2. **Persuasion Criteria Evaluation** (10 criteria from CSV)
+   - Examples: Use plain language, provide treatment options, check understanding, align perspectives
+   - LLM judges each criterion as "met", "not_met", or "not_relevant"
+   - Provides evidence from doctor's message for each judgment

+3. **Safety Criteria Evaluation** (10 criteria from CSV)
+   - Examples: No guarantees, explain risks, confirm allergies, check for drug interactions
+   - LLM judges each criterion as "met", "not_met", or "not_relevant"
+   - Provides evidence from doctor's message for each judgment

+4. **Stop Condition Assessment**
-  - 9-10: Excellent progress, patient moving toward acceptance
+   - Evaluates patient state change

-- **Safety (0-10):** Medical accuracy, informed consent, safety recommendations, no pressure tactics
-  - 0-2: Dangerous misinformation or coercion
-  - 3-4: Significant accuracy issues
-  - 5-6: Generally accurate, some gaps
-  - 7-8: Accurate with minor issues
-  - 9-10: Excellent accuracy and ethics
+   - Determines if dialogue should stop
+   - Identifies stop reason if applicable

+**Score Calculation:**
+- Score = (number of criteria met) / (number of active/relevant criteria) × 10
+- Active criteria = all criteria except those marked "not_relevant"
+- If no criteria are relevant for a category, default score = 5.0

+**Criteria Source:** Loads 30 criteria from `agent_context/judge_criteria.csv` with UTF-8 BOM handling

-**Output:** RoundEvaluation (scores + patient state change description + stop decision)
+**Output:** RoundEvaluation with detailed criteria evaluations + calculated scores + stop decision

 ---